What is your current activity level?

 Key Takeaways

-• Corn may be helpful for weight management, as it is high in fiber, providing bulk that is not only good for gut health but also increases your feeling of fullness.
+- Corn may be helpful for weight management.
+It is high in fiber, which provides bulk that is not only good for gut health but also increases one's feeling of fullness.

-• It is best to minimize your intake of highly processed forms of corn, like high fructose corn syrup, which has lost all of its nutritional value.
+- It is best to minimize your intake of highly processed forms of corn, like high fructose corn syrup, which has lost all of its nutritional value and may have other unhealthful additives.

 Corn is a well-liked starchy vegetable and a staple in many cultures’ cuisines, but you may wonder if corn is good for weight management.